20 Year Term Life Insurance…. Pretty hot stuff.

 Will you need as much life insurance in 30 years as you do now?
 Keep in mind that the mortgage amount will be declining during those years for most people while many also expect their income to increase.

 The term of life insurance you need is based on your individual situation.
-It sometimes requires a blended approach like the fictitious example above.
+A blended approach like the fictitious example above often fits the bill.
 This will also save you money versus buying one larger, longer term life policy which may be unnecessary.

 A key point to remember about these products is the difference in premiums as well as the specific benefits included in the actual policy.
 It does vary.
 Term life insurance cost varies by numerous factors.